 We prefer to see your full project cost rather than only those costs that are eligible.
 If work is phased submit the costs and income for that phase but invoice the costs for all phases too, somewhere in the application.

 The deadline for each programme is featured on the relevant page of our website.
 We will not be flexible with deadline dates so be sure to meet the advertised date.

 In terms of when in your project should you apply - we expect applicants to all of our programmes to have 50% of their funding in place at the point of application.
-Applicants to our Cornerstone Grant Programme must have permission from their governing body (eg; Faculty signed by the Chancellor) in place, and planning permission if required.
+Applicants to our Large Grant Programme must have permissions from their governing body (eg; Faculty signed by the Chancellor, screen shot of Methodist Property Consent, decision from Listed Building Advisory Committee) in place, and planning permission if required.